Quadratic Quasi-Normal Modes of a Schwarzschild Black Hole

 where $a_{\pm,1},a_{\pm,2}$ are chosen to cancel the divergences of the unregulated master scalars.
 Another possibility would have been to work with \textquotedblleft unregularized\textquotedblright{} variables; however, for numerical accuracy we have chosen here to analytically subtract these spurious terms.
 We have verified that they do not contribute to the asymptotic waveform in TT gauge.
-Details and explicit expressions for $g_\pm^{(2)}$ will be given in the companion article~\cite{inprep}.
+Explicit expressions for $g_\pm^{(2)}$ are given in the companion article~\cite{Bucciotti:2024jrv} {\cb and in the GitHub package~\cite{csvQuadratic}}.
 Eqs.~\eqref{eq:EinstEqFirstOrder}-\eqref{eq:EinstEqSecondOrder} then translate in the RWZ equations with a source term

 where $V_\pm$ are the usual RWZ potentials given in app.~\ref{app:technical} and the source is zero at first order, $S_\pm^{(1)}=0$.
 Our choice of regulator for $\Psi^{(2)}_\pm$ ensures that the left-hand side of eq.~\eqref{eq:RW} is the same at first and second order.
 On the other hand, the explicit source at second order is regulator-dependent and we get